 The Cuisinart Basket Air Fryer Air-200 has a lot going for it—at least on paper—from multiple cooking functions and an LCD panel for easier use to a viewing window and crisper plate ensuring optimal results.
 After two weeks of daily use, I have to say I was pleasantly surprised by the air fryer’s performance, delivering delicious, crisp, and perfectly done food almost every time.
 However, not everything worked as well as advertised.

 This device has a similar look to other smaller kitchen appliances and is a little bulky, so those tight on space won’t want to leave it out all the time.
-The six-quart basket is good sized with a non-stick surface on it and the crisper plate.
+The six-quart basket is good-sized, with a non-stick surface and a crisper plate.
 My favorite feature is the viewing window and light, which lets you observe your food without pulling out the basket and disrupting cooking.
 Clean-up is as simple as can be, as the basket and crisper are dishwasher safe, but even if you don’t have a dishwasher, food comes off with minimal effort.

 One major gripe I have with this air fryer is the crisper plate doesn’t stay in place when you dump the basket of food onto a plate—something you’ll often want to do.
 That means tongs or other utensils need to be used, or you risk burning yourself to get food out.